Market

 iii.
 The Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India.

-The Group has five CICs which are part of the Group
+The Group has seven CICs which are part of the Group

 - SP Finance Private Limited,